Barstool Sports: Over-the-top media

 Barstool offers streaming and Video on Demand content, which is available on Roku, Amazon Fire TV, Apple TV, and Android TV.
 In 2021, SLING TV announced an exclusive channel for Barstool Sports.
 The Brandon Walker College Football Show featuring Brandon Walker was a live call-in show that was part of the Sling TV Barstool channel.

 Bars

-Barstool currently has four brick-and-mortar bars in Philadelphia ("Barstool Sansom"); Scottsdale, Arizona; Chicago ("Barstool River North"); and Nashville, Tennessee.
+Barstool currently has three brick-and-mortar bars in Philadelphia ("Barstool Sansom"); Scottsdale, Arizona; and Nashville, Tennessee.
+The company previously had a bar in Chicago ("Barstool River North"), but it closed in January 2026.

 In May 2025, there was an incident at the Barstool Samson bar in which a customer named Mohammed Adnan Khan purchased bottle service at the bar and requested a sign stating "Fuck the Jews."
 Khan then posted the video on Instagram and garnered the attention of Dave Portnoy.
 He was initially apologetic and agreed to educate himself on The Holocaust by going to Auschwitz concentration camp in Poland, but then reversed his stance and started a GiveSendGo campaign.
 He further entrenched himself in his stance by going on The Stew Peters Show, a white nationalist internet show.
 He was also suspended by Temple University and was reported to have lost an internship; a second student was also suspended from Temple stemming from the incident.